qianyizzzzz/Numerical-Algebra-and-Optimization/README.md

 # Numerical-Algebra-and-Optimization

-This is the homework of Numerical-Algebra-and-Optimization in 2025 spring.
+The homework of Numerical-Algebra-and-Optimization in 2025 spring.